MazyNoc/beholder-lib/README.md

 The beholder lib is trying to help you reduce your codebase and makes it easier to present in a unified way.

-Views are created from their registered presenter classes
+Views are created from their registered presenter classes so teh main job for the developer is to create and fill presenters with their respective data.

 Usage: